-Members of the Board of Directors and executive officers of Magenta do not have any interest in any proposal that is not shared by all other stockholders of the Company, except for Proposal 1 (nominees to our Board of Directors will be elected).
+Members of the Board of Directors and executive officers of Magenta do not have any interest in any proposal that is not shared by all other stockholders of Magenta, except for Proposal 1 (nominees to our Board of Directors will be elected).

-PROPOSAL NO. 1 - ELECTION OF CLASS II DIRECTORS
+PROPOSAL NO. 1 - ELECTION OF CLASS III DIRECTORS

-Our Board of Directors currently consists of ten members.
+Our Board of Directors currently consists of eleven members.
 In accordance with the terms of our Certificate of Incorporation and By-laws, our Board of Directors is divided into three classes, class I, class II and class III, with members of each class serving staggered three-year terms.
 The members of the classes are divided as follows:

-- the class I directors are Alexis A. Borisy, Blake Byers, Ph.D. and Amy L. Ronneberg, and their terms will expire at the annual meeting of stockholders to be held in 2022; - the class II directors are Jeffrey Albers, Michael W. Bonney, Anne McGeorge and David T. Scadden, M.D., and their terms will expire at the Annual Meeting; and - the class III directors are Bruce Booth, D.Phil., Thomas O. Daniel, M.D. and Jason Gardner, D.Phil., and their terms will expire at the annual meeting of stockholders to be held in 2021.
+- the class I directors are Alexis A. Borisy, Blake Byers, Ph.D. and Amy Lynn Ronneberg, and their terms will expire at the annual meeting of stockholders to be held in 2022; - the class II directors are Jeffrey W. Albers, Michael W. Bonney, Anne McGeorge and David T. Scadden, M.D., and their terms will expire at the annual meeting of stockholders to be held in 2023; and - the class III directors are Bruce Booth, D.Phil., Thomas O. Daniel, M.D., Jason Gardner, D.Phil. and Alison F. Lawton, and their terms will expire at the Annual Meeting.